Multi-Fidelity Reinforcement Learning with Gaussian Processes: Results

 Figure~\ref{fig:epoch_samples} shows the switching between the simulators for one run of the GP-VI-MFRL algorithm on the simulators shown in Figure~\ref{fig:gp_mfrl_setup}.
 Unlike unidirectional transfer learning algorithms, GP-VI-MFRL agent switches back-and-forth in simulators collecting most of the samples in the first simulator initially.
-Eventually, the robot starts to collect more samples in higher fidelity simulator.
+Eventually, the robot starts to collect more samples in the higher fidelity simulator.
 This is the case when the algorithm is near convergence and has accurate estimates for transitions in lower fidelity simulator as well.
-Thus, it does not switch back to the previous simulator.

-In the rest of the simulations, we study the effect of the parameters used in GP-VI-MFRL and the fidelity of the simulators on the number of samples until convergence.
+Next, we study the effect of the parameters used in GP-VI-MFRL and the fidelity of the simulators on the number of samples until convergence.